baswerc/routes/README.md

 Routes
 ======

 Routes is a Java library for mapping HTTP requests to plain Java object methods.
-Routes runs within a Java servlet container and is alternative to processing HTTP requests with the Servlet
+Routes runs within a Java servlet container and is an alternative to processing HTTP requests with the Servlet
 API.
 Routes makes it easy to turn this:

 ```Java